ALL-ON-4 Dental Implants

 Answer: No!
 Bleeding gums are never normal.
-Bleeding is a sign of a gum tenderness, irritation and infection.
+Bleeding is a sign of gum tenderness, irritation, and infection.
 Think of gum tissue as you would the skin on your hands.
 If your nails bled every time you used a nail brush to clean them, you would instinctively know "something" was wrong.
 The same holds true when it comes to your gums.
-Bleeding causes bacterimia which is the presence of bacteria in the blood.
+Bleeding causes bacteremia which is the presence of bacteria in the blood.
 Bleeding gums is one of the signs of periodontitis and gingivitis.

 ANSWER: Yes!
 Often we can detect the first stages of osteoporosis based on dental xrays, a review of your medical history and a comprehensive oral exam.
 Bone loss, excessive tooth loss, loose or ill-fitting dentures and gum disease can provide clues to the possibility of osteoporosis.
 Osteoporosis can also accelerate gum disease.

 ANSWER: An untreated cavity is a common cause of tooth infection.
 As the cavity erodes the enamel, it works its way into the nerve center of the tooth.
 Once the nerve becomes infected, a root canal treatment is the only way to remove the infected nerve and save the tooth.